SAP-samples/teched2022-DA262/exercises/ex1/README.md

 ## Exercise 4B - Skip SAC
 This is the last step, if you run out of time just skip it.

+# Exercise 1B - Get external Data: German Car Sales Data (optional)

+There are a lot of different ways to load data into the SAP Data Warehouse Cloud.
+If you are not using the trial system, you can use these instructions.
+These will show you all other ways to load the data into the SAP DWC.

 ## Exercise 1.1 - Via Data Market Place
 (optional, not available in Learning Experience systems)